fcambus/bdf2sfd/README.md

 ## Packages

-Packages are available for the following operating systems:
+bdf2sfd packages are available for:

 - [OpenBSD][5]
 - [NetBSD][6]